United Airlines Flight 173: Flight

 Flight 173 departed from Denver's Stapleton International Airport at 15:47 MST with 189 people on board — 8 crew and 181 passengers.
 The estimated flight time was 2 hours and 26 minutes, and the planned arrival time in Portland was 17:13 PST, about 40 minutes after sunset.
 According to the automatic flight plan and monitoring system, the total amount of fuel required for the flight to Portland was 31,900 lb.
-About 46,700 lb of fuel were on board the aircraft when it departed the gate in Denver.
+About 46,700 lb of fuel was on board the aircraft when it departed the gate in Denver.

 As the landing gear was being lowered on approach to Portland International Airport, the crew felt an abnormal vibration and yaw of the aircraft and a lack of an indicator light showing the gear was lowered successfully.
 The crew requested a holding pattern to diagnose the problem, and for about the next hour, the crew flew over southeast Portland and worked to identify the status of the landing gear and prepare for a potential emergency landing.
 During this time, the co-pilot and flight engineer attempted to passively alert Captain McBroom about their low fuel, a situation which was exacerbated by the fact that the gear was down with the flaps at 15° during the entire hour-long holding maneuver, significantly increasing fuel burn rate.
 Due to cockpit culture at the time, neither crew member adequately conveyed the seriousness of the fuel situation, leaving the captain to believe he had more fuel remaining than he actually had.
 As a result, the number 3 and 4 engines eventually flamed out.

-As the crew prepared for a final approach for an emergency landing on runway 28L, they lost the number one and number two engines to a flameout, at which point a mayday was declared.
-This was the last radio transmission from Flight 173 to air traffic control; it crashed into a wooded section of a populated area of suburban Portland, about 6 nmi southeast of the airport.
+As the crew prepared for a final approach for an emergency landing on runway 28L, the number one and number two engines quit due to fuel starvation flameouts, at which point a mayday was declared.
+This was the last radio transmission from Flight 173 to air traffic control; it crashed into a wooded section of a populated area of northeast Portland, about 6 nmi southeast of the airport, near 15845 E. Burnside Street.

 Of the crew members, two were killed, flight engineer Mendenhall and lead flight attendant Joan Wheeler; two sustained injuries classified by the National Transportation Safety Board (NTSB) as "serious", and four sustained injuries classified as "minor/none".
 Eight passengers died, and twenty-one had serious injuries.

 The 304th Aerospace Rescue and Recovery Squadron of the Air Force Reserve, based at Portland International Airport, was conducting routine training flights in the area that evening.
 Airborne aircraft from this unit (HH-1H Huey helicopters) were immediately diverted to the crash scene and proceeded to transport many of the survivors to local hospitals.